kimdomenick/docs-as-code-samples/docs/index.md

 **A repository with docs-as-code and markdown samples**

-Examples of many different ways to document in markdown, starting with an index of this project's contents:
+Examples of different ways to document in markdown, starting with an index of this project's contents:

 - [Sample Development Workflow][]
 - [Wine Making Made Easy][]